HologramEducation/hologram-cpp/README.md

-# CPP Hologram SDK
+# C++ Hologram SDK
 Libraries to help you get connected with the Hologram Nova

-This is an unoffical repo with methods to connect the Hologram Nova and possibly other modems to the hologram network.
+This is an unoffical repo to connect the Hologram Nova and other modems to the hologram network.

 ## Windows Desktop
 This version makes use of the [Windows RAS component](Understanding_RAS.md "Windows RAS component") to create and dial up a connection to the cellular network.